 What Session Length Do You Recommend?

 We still refer to our Four-week sessions as a “traditional camp session.”
 Four-week sessions provide enough time for projects to be completed, adequate time for out-of-camp overnight backpacking trips if the camper so chooses and for campers to develop deep friendships.
-However, we understand that our world has become much busier and a greater majority of our campers come for two weeks.
-Many of our first-time campers start with the two-week camp.
+However, we understand that our world has become much busier and thus a great number of campers come for two weeks.
+Many of our first-time campers start with the two-week session.

 Since Yosemite is Only a Short Distance from Skylake, Will My Child Have an Opportunity to Go?

 Skylake offers day trips to Yosemite.
 As with all of the activities, the campers decide if Yosemite is something they want to do.
-A Yosemite day trip might include stops at Glacier Point gazing down on the valley below and look towards Half Dome, a hike up the mist trail to Nevada and Vernal Falls, or a trip to the Big Trees just inside the Wawona gate.
+A Yosemite day trip might include stops at Glacier Point gazing down on the valley below and look towards Half Dome, a hike up the mist trail to Nevada and Vernal Falls, or a trip to the newly renovated Big Trees just inside the Wawona gate.

 We truly believe our food service is second to none.
 We offer a complete salad bar almost every lunch and dinner and vegetarian alternative meals whenever the primary entrée is a meat dish.
 We offer at all times, fresh fruit, vegetables and milk (as well as soy milk).
 The owner/director has culinary academy training and six years in the restaurant business.
 The menu and recipes are revitalized every year bringing continual improvement and originality.
 Our kitchen manager and chefs all care 110% about the food they put out and take great pride in their work...as do we!